apache/incubator-spot/dev/release/README.md

 ### **Sanitize Jira**

 Before a release is done, make sure that any issues that are fixed have their fix version setup correctly.
-If the release number is not listed in the "fix version" field, as RM create a ticket for Infraestructure asking to create the value for the "fix version" field.
+If the release number is not listed in the "fix version" field, as RM create a ticket for Infrastructure asking to create the value for the "fix version" field.

-Once the value is created by Infraestructure team, run the following JIRA query to see which resolved issues do not have their fix version set up correctly:
+Once the value is created by Infrastructure team, run the following JIRA query to see which resolved issues do not have their fix version set up correctly:

 project = spot and resolution = fixed and fixVersion is empty